alphaname007/MAVI1/README.md

 **Project status:** ``✅ Active``

-This is the code for a new innovation @ Zeiss, creating a new experience in vision.

-More details soon!
+The Repository for the MAVI1 Glasses - a Hackathon Project at the Carl Zeiss AG Creating a new experience in vision by introducing analog AR to digital computervision.

-© All rights reserved!
-2023 Zeiss
+All rights reserved!